Max Neuhaus

 I plan a series individual works where this specific sound is placed in different contexts.
 Each work will have its own drawing with image and text reflecting the differences resulting from the sound's new aural and visual surround.

-I hope this new form will make it possible for the individual collector to become a commissioner of a sound work of mine for the first time.
-It, first of all, allows a person to hear the work before deciding to acquire it as well as eliminating the complex on site sound construction phase.
-Thus, the installation can be accomplished with local manpower - several days of a mason's time and a half day of an electrician's.
-My personal involvement consists of an initial site visit where, along with the collector, we select the specific location for the work, and then a return trip once its physical installation is complete to fine tune the final sound level.
+This new form makes it possible for the individual collector to become a commissioner of a Neuhaus sound work for the first time.
+First of all, it eliminates the complex sound construction phase on site and allows a person to hear the work before deciding to acquire it.
+The installation can also now be accomplished with local manpower - several days of a mason's time and a half day of an electrician's.
+Neuhaus' personal involvement consists of an initial site visit where, together with the collector, he selects the location for the work, and then a return trip once its physical installation is complete to fine tune the final sound level.

 Note